fouzdertech/business-suite-doc/calendar.md

-# Calendar Management in CloudOnex Business Suite
+# Calendar Management in FouzderIT Business Suite

-The Calendar feature in CloudOnex Business Suite helps you manage appointments, deadlines, and business events effectively.
+The Calendar feature in FouzderIT Business Suite helps you manage appointments, deadlines, and business events effectively.
 It integrates with other modules to provide a comprehensive view of your business activities.

 ## Accessing the Calendar